MrWolfZ/simplux/recipes/advanced/performing-side-effects/README.md

 Now we're ready to go.

 For this recipe we use a common scenario: loading data from an API.
-Let's create a module with some mutations for this.
+Let's create a module for this.

 ```ts
 interface Todo {